kiranma72/abdm-docs/content/2-milestone1/abha-number/driving-license.md

 {{% notice %}} ABHA creation via Aadhaar is a one step process wherein, ABHA is created instantaneously.
 However, in case of other ID documents, an enrollment number is generated first which can only be converted to ABHA once the manual verification of identity is complete.

-ABHA created through Self mode via using Driving license, an Enrolment number has been issued which can be verified at any facility centers.
+ABHA created through Self assisted mode via using Driving license, an Enrollment number has been issued which can be verified at any facility centers.
 {{% /notice %}}

 *Documents Required* – Since this process is online, the ABHA registration will not require you to submit any documents physically.
 However, since the user will have to enter the details and some important information for proper verification, the user will need: